polakowo/vectorbt/docs/docs/index.md

 Name: total_return, dtype: float64
 ```

-Notice how index is no more datetime-like, since it captures multiple time periods.
+Notice how the index is no longer datetime-like, since it now captures multiple time periods.
-That's why it's required here to pass the frequency `freq` to the `Portfolio`
+That's why we need to pass the frequency `freq` to the `Portfolio`
-class in order to be able to compute performance metrics such as the Sharpe ratio.
+class so it can compute performance metrics such as the Sharpe ratio.

-The index hierarchy of the final performance series can be then used to group the performance
+The index hierarchy of the resulting performance series can then be used to group results
-by any feature, such as window pair, symbol, and time period.
+by any feature, such as window pair, symbol, or time period.

 ```pycon
 >>> mean_return = pf.total_return().groupby(['split_idx', 'symbol']).mean()